luciopaiva/redis-nodejs-test/README.md

-# Redis Node.js test
+# Redis Node.js experiments

-Simple scripts to experiment with Redis via Node.js clients.
+Some experiments to understand how Redis works.

-## Setup redis server
+## Setup local Redis server

-Install redis locally:
+In case you have a remote Redis server ready, just skip this step.
+To install redis locally:

     brew install redis